Objection

 When the CRA issues a Notice of Assessment or Reassessment, you can file a formal dispute via a Notice of Objection (“NOO”) with the Appeals Division of the CRA.
 You will have 90 days to file a Notice of Objection from the date noted on the CRA Notice of Assessment or Reassessment.

-- Complete rejection of the taxpayer’s arguments.
-The reassessments will be “confirmed” and the taxpayer will have 90 days to decide if they wish to continue the dispute by filing Notice of Appeal with the Tax Court of Canada.
+3. Complete rejection of the taxpayer’s arguments.
+The reassessments will be “confirmed” and the taxpayer will have 90 days to decide if they wish to continue the dispute by filing a Notice of Appeal with the Tax Court of Canada.

-At Farber Tax Law, we know that any disputes with the CRA can be complex and time-consuming and it is crucial that you connect with a trusted professional to represent your best interests during this dispute resolution process.
+At Farber Tax Solutions we know that any disputes with the CRA can be complex and time-consuming, and it is crucial that you connect with a trusted professional to represent your best interests during this dispute resolution process.

 How we help with a Notice of Objection?